DramaLvl1/EssentialsPM/README.md

 # EssentialsPM
-A essentials plugin for PocketMine-MP
+A essentials plugin for PocketMine-MP.
+Its a plugin with a huge amount of small commands.
+Why is it good?
+Beacause it got almost all useful commands in one plugin

 ## Available features
-none

-## Planned features & to-do
 - API 4 Support
 - /msg & /tell
 - /r & /reply
+- custom join & quit messages

+## Planned features & to-do
 - /msgtoggle
 - /feed
 - /heal